 Perhaps the most important realization that an individual can make in their quest for personal and conscious growth is that there is no single formula that defines the path to personal success.
 We all have different goals and priorities, which means that different activities and attitudes will make us feel good about ourselves.
 We also have different natural strengths and weaknesses that are a part of our inherent personality type.
 How then, as individuals, can we feel successful in our lives?

-Understand what’s important to you
+Part of conscious growth is understanding what’s important to you

 Each personality type has a different idea of what it means to be successful.
 Self-knowledge is one common goal that will help everyone achieve personal success.
 So many people are hung up on somebody else’s idea of what it means to be successful, and they are unaware of what is truly important to them.